-Another key interest is the intersection between art and science.
+Another key interest is the curiosities revival and artists who engage with science and the museological.
 Having published widely on the entomological art of Tessa Farmer, Catriona is currently editing a volume on the geological aesthetics of Ilana Halperin (Strange Attractor Press and MIT, 2021).

-Catriona is also interested in forms of literary curating (and Mieke Bal’s notion of “theoretical fiction”) having interviewed Kate Bernheimer, Chloe Aridjis and Heidi Sopinka about their novel writing and curatorial practices.
+Catriona is also interested in forms of literary curating (Mieke Bal’s notion of “theoretical fiction” and Michelle Williams Gamaker’s “fictional activism”) having interviewed Kate Bernheimer, Chloe Aridjis and Heidi Sopinka about their novel writing and curatorial practices.

 In 2019, Catriona opened the new university gallery at Leeds Arts University with an exhibition of Yoko Ono (celebrating the artist’s 1966 visit).
-Catriona works closely, in a curatorial capacity, with numerous contemporary artists whose work entails research, including: Tessa Farmer, Rachel Maclean, Samantha Sweeting, Nicola Dale, Fritha Jenkins, Laurence Figgis, Michelle Williams Gamaker, Lucy Skaer, and Ilana Halperin, among others.
+Catriona works closely, in a curatorial capacity, with numerous contemporary artists whose work entails research, including: Kate MccGwire, Tessa Farmer, Samantha Sweeting, Nicola Dale, Fritha Jenkins, Laurence Figgis, Michelle Williams Gamaker, Lucy Skaer, and Ilana Halperin, among others.

 Catriona has curated internationally including 31 Women at Sedona Arts Center (2020), and has written a range of catalogue essays for commercial galleries and public museums, including: Dorothea Tanning: Unknown but Knowable States, Gallery Wendi Norris, San Francisco (2013), and Flora Yukhnovich: Sweet Spot at Parafin, London (2019).